 With those three attributes in mind, let’s look at the actual cuts that are in fashion:

 It seems superfluous to include single breasted suits in a trend article given they are never out of fashion.
-But despite being the default style, they’re also the dominant, on-trend suit cut for 2011 and 2012.
-This sits in contrast to the double breasted suit being the on-trend cut during 2009 and 2010.
+But despite them being the default style, they’re also the dominant, on-trend suit cut for the season.
+This sits in contrast to the double breasted suit being the on-trend cut during the previous years.

-The cut of the single breasted suit has evolved for 2011 / 2012 to have two dominant styles:
+The cut of the single breasted suit has currently evolved to have two dominant styles:

 The sleek cut

-To give you an instant mental picture of the sleek cut suit in 2011 and 2012, think of it as inspired by the continuing popularity of all things 1960s, a suit very akin to what the likes of Mad Men‘s Don Draper wears into the office though one cut with a trimmer waist.
+To give you an instant mental picture of the sleek cut suit presently, think of it as inspired by the continuing popularity of all things 1960s, a suit very akin to what the likes of Mad Men‘s Don Draper wears into the office though one cut with a trimmer waist.

 If a sleek cut, single breasted suit is what you want to add to your wardrobe then you’re after the following details: